justsml/blog/functional-javascript-with-composition.md

 ```

-In case you are thinking it's easy to write like that when it's just dummy functions.
+In case you are thinking it's easy to write like that when it's just dummy functions...

-> Come on, `add5`, sad!

-## Let's get real-er: Chat App
+### Part 2: Real World Snippet (Chat App)

 Let's say we're given mock requirements: